 - What made Ricardo Lagos famous in Chilean politics was mixing this, Kubrick Stare and "The Reason You Suck" Speech during a TV debate in 1989.
 While directly addressing Augusto Pinochet, who was still in power.

 - In the US Military, a common subversion is to avoid pointing at someone with your finger, particularly if you are correcting them.
 Instead, it is common to point with your entire hand, in a gesture known as "Knife Hands".
-Use a "karate chop" motion for added emphasis.
+Use a "karate chop" motion or angle the hand more aggressively for added emphasis.

 - A lot of people criticized Arizona governor Jan Brewer for pointing her finger in President Obama's face during a meeting.
 A lot of people saw some Unfortunate Implications, saying that if she were a man or if Obama was white, she never would have had the audacity to do it in the first place.